-No matter how good your English is you still need to learn some IELTS writing skills before you do Writing Task 2.
-Below are helpful guides that will take you through each of these skills step-by-step.
+No matter how good your English is, you must still learn IELTS writing skills before taking the Writing Task 2 test.
+These helpful guides will take you through each of these skills step-by-step:

 Making a good plan actually saves you time when you write your essay.
-If you don’t plan you are more likely to get lost half way through your essay and the result is normally a very confused piece of writing that is difficult to read.
-This guide will show you how to write clear essay every time.
+This guide will show you how to plan and write a clear essay every time.

 Complex sentences help you boost your score for grammar.
-Complex sentences are actually very simple to write and are not complex at all- in this article we show you how.
+They are actually very simple to write and are not complex at all.

-Paraphrasing is one of the most essential IELTS skills, not just in Writing Task 2, but in all parts of the IELTS test.
-You should paraphrase the question in every essay and I recommend doing this in the very first sentence to help boost your vocabulary score.
+Paraphrasing is one of the essential IELTS skills for all parts of the IELTS test.
+You should paraphrase the question in the very first sentence of your essay to help boost your vocabulary score in Writing Task 2.

 Supporting paragraphs are the main body paragraphs and are the meat in the sandwich.
 This is where you provide the detail the examiner is looking for in the form of explanations and examples.

-A thesis statement tell the examiner your opinion.
-Many IELTS Writing Task 2 questions specifically ask for your opinion and if you don’t write it clearly you have not answered the question properly.
+A thesis statement tells the examiner your opinion.
+Many IELTS Writing Task 2 questions specifically ask for your opinion, and if you don’t write it clearly, you have not answered the question properly.
 This article shows you how, where and when to give your opinion.

 Around 250 words?
 Exactly 250 words or over 250 words?
 How many words over?
 How do I know how many words I have?
+Will I lose marks if I write too many words?
 This article answers all those questions.

 A critical part of answering any question.
 This article shows you how to break down any Task 2 question and identify the keywords, micro-keywords and instruction words to help you answer the question effectively.

-The introduction is the first thing the examiner reads and it is therefore essential that we give them a good first impression.
-I have a very specific sentence by sentence structure that I share in this article to help you write introductions quickly and effectively.
+The introduction is the first thing the examiner reads; therefore, we must give them a good first impression.
+I share a very specific sentence-by-sentence structure in this article to help you write introductions quickly and effectively.

 Do you know how Task 2 is marked?
 What is the difference between a Band 5 and a Band 8 answer?
-This article breaks the marking criteria down for you and explains it in simple language so you can give the IELTS examiners exactly what they want.
+This article breaks down the marking criteria and explains it in simple language so you can give the IELTS examiners exactly what they want.

 Each of your supporting paragraphs should have a specific example that supports and illustrates your main point.
 This is an essential skill to learn if you want to get one of the higher band scores.

-Cohesive devices, sometimes called linking words, are one of the most misunderstood and misused elements of writing.
-Learn how to use them and when to use them here.
+Cohesive devices (sometimes called linking words) are one of the most misunderstood and misused elements of writing.
+Therefore, you must learn how to use them and when to use them.

-Synonyms are very important, but they can also really reduce you mark if used incorrectly.
+While synonyms are very important, they can also really reduce your mark if used incorrectly.

 This article will show you how to make your writing as clear and as easy to read as possible.
-It will also give you advice on whether to use a pen or pencil.
+It will also advise you on whether to use a pen or pencil.